 Method of Instruction

-Class will consist primarily of presenting fundamental physics concepts and working problems.
-Key points will be highlighted by the choice of problems, and these points will be discussed in the context of the problem.
+Class will consist primarily of presenting fundamental physics concepts, working problems, and discussing inclass demonstrations.
+Key points will be highlighted by the choice of examples, and these points will be discussed in the context of the example.